panoptic-labs/docs/docs/panoptic-protocol/liquidations.md

 ## Account Liquidations

-To determine whether an account is solvent, the Panoptic protocol computes and adds together the collateral requirement for each position.
+To determine whether an account is solvent, the Panoptic protocol computes and adds up the collateral requirement for each position.
-The protocol will then compare the amount of collateral deposited to the accounts's collateral requirement.
+The protocol will then compare the amount of user-deposited collateral with the account's total collateral requirement.

-Because users can deposit both tokens in a pair and be cross-collateralized, it is the actual value of the required collateral and of the collateral balance that is compared.
+Because users can deposit both types of tokens for a token pair to be [cross-collateralized](docs/panoptic-protocol/collateral#cross-collateralization), it is the actual value of the required collateral and of the collateral balance that are compared.
-Based on that calculation, an account can be liquidated if `Total value of collateral` < `collateral requirement`
+Based on this calculation, an account can be liquidated if `Total value of collateral` < `collateral requirement`

 ### Liquidation Bonus

-The liquidation bonus for liquidating an account is determined by two factors: i) the distance between the strike and ii) the current price and the in-the-money amount
+The liquidation bonus for liquidating an account is determined by two factors:
+i) The distance between the strike and the current price
+ii) The in-the-money amount

 It is worth revisiting the figure shown in the [Margin](/docs/panoptic-protocol/margin) page, where the size of the bonus and the amount of loss incurred by the protocol is highlighted.